mr-d-self-driving/StateTransformer/README.md

 For Li-Auto Dataset, since it belongs to Li Auto and Li Auto currently does not intend to make it public, the LiAuto dataset is not freely available online at the moment.

 For NuPlan, we process the dataset into the Hugging Face Dataset format.
 Click [here](http://180.167.251.46:880/NuPlanSTR/nuplan-v1.1_STR.zip) to download the NuPlan dataset.
+In case the download link is not working, try to download from the [Google Drive](https://drive.google.com/file/d/1m5b44HJKS8mUfwQUDBTQx4sz0BuUiQer/view?usp=sharing).
 Unzip the file and pass the path to the '--saved_dataset_folder' argument to use it.
 This dataset contains the training, validation, and the test set.